Warnstrom/PoopCommandOutageBlogpost/README.md

 My application collects and serves data using a MySQL database.
 To avoid abuse and excessive traffic, I implemented a rate limiter using Redis.

 In PHP, I was using a custom `RateLimiter` class that connected to Redis and tracked IP requests.
 Everything worked beautifully — **until it didn’t**.

+I didn't take into consideration that if the RateLimiter service would go down or not start up properly, that it would mean that it's not possible to get a connection to the database which is okay(?) but not necessarily what I want for this use case
 ---

 ## The Problem